 Like rollback functions, the emaj_consolidate_rollback_group() function returns the number of effectively processed tables and sequences.

-The tables group may be in active or idle state.
+The tables group may be in LOGGING or IDLE state.

 The rollback target mark must always exist but may have been renamed.
 However, intermediate marks may have been deleted.